woleet/woleet-cli/README.md

 * the `seal` command, allowing to recursively seal all files in a given directory (using Woleet.ID Server: <https://github.com/woleet/woleet.id-server>) (legacy sign command)
 * the `export` command, allowing to download all your proof receipts in a given directory

-## Anchor / Sign
+## Timestamp / Seal

 ### Functionalities

-The tool scans a folder recursively and anchors or sign all files found.
-It also gathers proof receipts and stores them beside anchored or signed files (in a Chainpoint file named 'filename'-'anchorID'.(anchor|signature)-receipt.json).
+The tool scans a folder recursively and timestamps or seal all files found.
+It also gathers proof receipts and stores them beside timestamped or sealed files (in a Chainpoint file named 'filename'-'proofID'.(timestamp|seal)-receipt.json).

-Since anchoring is not a realtime operation, the tool is supposed to be run on a regular basis (or at least a second time when all proof receipts are ready to download).
-Obviously, the files that were already anchored are not re-anchored.
+Since timestamping is not a realtime operation, the tool is supposed to be run on a regular basis (or at least a second time when all proof receipts are ready to download).
+Obviously, the files that were already timestamp are not re-timestamped.

-If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes), in addition when signing the public key is checked as well.
-If they differ, the file is re-anchored and the old receipt is kept, except if --prune is set in that case the old receipt is deleted.
+If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes), in addition when sealing the public key is checked as well.
+If they differ, the file is re-timestamped and the old receipt is kept, except if --prune is set in that case the old receipt is deleted.
 If the original file is no longer present and the option --prune is provided, the old receipt/pending file will be deleted.

-If you want to anchor a subset of the files present in a folder or a subfolder, you can use the --filter option which will limit the scope of this tool to the files that matches the provided regex, you can test the regex here: <https://regex-golang.appspot.com/assets/html/index.html>, for example.
+If you want to timestamp a subset of the files present in a folder or a subfolder, you can use the --filter option which will limit the scope of this tool to the files that matches the provided regex, you can test the regex here: <https://regex-golang.appspot.com/assets/html/index.html>, for example.

 To sum up, this tool can be used to generate and maintain the set of proofs of timestamp or proof of seal for all the files of a set of directories.